mars0i/necker/README.md

 send a letter to Creative Commons, 559 Nathan Abbott Way, Stanford, California 94305, USA.

-My contributions to this file are copyright 2020 Marshall Abrams, under GPL 3.0.
+My contributions to the source file are copyright 2020 Marshall Abrams, under GPL 3.0.
 See the LICENSE file in this repository.